 Groots Consulting UG (haftungsbeschränkt) (“we,” “our,” or “us”) is a technology company that provides shop owners and their local retail businesses innovative user interfaces to provide data analytics and insights to enhance business performance and revenue streams.
 It does further provide localized insights and aggregated data from semi-urban and rural communities in emerging markets to public and private companies.

 Our partners (“Partners”) are shop owners and local retail businesses that have access to certain customer information (“User Data”) and their own information (“Partners Data”) that they wish to use to improve their business performance.
 Our services include data analytics, insight and data aggregation (“Services”) by using our products: (i) Point of Sales Application and/or (ii) Data Terminal (“Products”).
 You can learn more about our Services on our website at https://groots.com/services/.

 We work to ensure that our Services respect users’ privacy rights.
 To accomplish this goal, we adhere to privacy-by-design and privacy-by-default principles throughout the process of designing, building, and delivering our Services.

-The terms of this Policy apply to all User Data and Partner Data to the extent it contains your personal data as defined in the applicable laws and regulations.
+The terms of this Policy apply to all User Data (meaning the Partners themselves or customers of the Partners) and Partner Data (shop owners and local retail businesses) to the extent it contains your personal data as defined in the applicable laws and regulations.